Achieving fast high-fidelity optimal control of many-body quantum dynamics: Conclusion

+The exact gradient optimizations lead to very high-fidelity results for this class of problems (0.99-0.9999).
+A new type of solution for the $\SF\rightarrow\Mott$ transition was also uncovered, a predominantly linear sweep across the critical point of the phase transition followed by a variable number of bangs (depending on the process duration).
+These solutions remain hidden for the earlier gradient-free approaches \cite{doria2011optimal,van2016optimal} since the employed \crab~ parametrization cannot practically include a sufficient number of Fourier components, i.e. have a high enough bandwidth, to resolve these overall shapes.
+A (small) \crab~ parametrization is a practical computational requirement for gradient-free methods, but for gradient-based methods --- once unencumbered from the aforementioned detrimental scalings --- it is a matter of choice which is free of principal basis size limitations.

+Direct quantiative comparisons to \cite{doria2011optimal,van2016optimal} were somewhat hampered by the differences in the specific problem formulations, e.g. choice of figure of merit, but the afforded inferences are very encouraging.
+When the gradient is readily available, gradient-based approaches are generally considered favorable over gradient-free in the idealized open-loop setting when all else is equal (figure of merit, control parametrization, bandwidth limitation, etc.), and we expect that this would also apply here given a more extensive investigation in a collated numerical environment. \\

+The documented efficiency over wide spans of Hilbert space dimensionality (in Ref.~\cite{jensen2021approximate} and here) suggests that the methodology could be useful for future quantum optimization tasks. \\

-In discussing the role of open-loop methodologies as a whole, we argued that they can useful both for initially identifying appropriate control subspaces, and, in conjunction with subsequent closed-loop methods, remain a relevant optimization paradigm moving forward.
+In discussing the role of open-loop methodologies as a whole, we argued that they are particularly useful both for initially identifying appropriate control subspaces for a \crab~ parametrization and, in conjunction with subsequent closed-loop methods, may remain a relevant optimization paradigm in the future.